 Guestbook & Discussion

 When visitors leave comments on the Journeys in Genealogy Guestbook, we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.
-This information is necessary for spam detection along with other measures, and allow visitors to make comments without having to create a user account and log in.
-Information which you have voluntarily entered in never shared with third-parties, and is only accessible to the site administrator.
+This information is necessary for spam detection along with other measures, and allows visitors to make comments without having to create a user account and log in.
+The information which you have voluntarily entered is never shared with third parties and is only accessible to the site administrator.

 Visitors to the website can download images located on the website.
 We do not collect information on those downloads.
-Please respect copyright laws and refer to our Copyright and fair usage page.
+Please respect copyright laws and refer to our Copyright and Fair Use page.
 All site content is governed by the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
-More details available on the Copyright Considerations page.
+More details are available on the Copyright Considerations page.